Have you ever been injured at work and wondered how to navigate the complicated maze that is the workers’ compensation system? You’re not alone.

 To pursue common law damages, you must first have an accepted statutory claim.
 From there, you’ll need to navigate the process of statutory claims, which involves:

-2. Notifying WorkCover
+- Notifying WorkCover

-3. Proving a breach of duty
+- Proving a breach of duty

-4. Either negotiating a settlement or proceeding to court
+- Either negotiating a settlement or proceeding to court

 It’s a complex process, but with the right support and advice, it’s a path that can lead to a successful outcome.
-In this situation, we highly recommend engaging the services of a personal injury and workers compensation lawyer.

 Navigating and managing a WorkCover claim doesn’t have to be a daunting process.
-With the right knowledge and support, you can successfully navigate the claims process, manage your recovery, and ensure you receive the compensation you’re entitled to.
+With the right knowledge and support, injured workers can successfully navigate the claims process, manage your recovery, and ensure you receive the compensation you’re entitled to.
 Remember, whether you’re dealing with a physical injury or psychological trauma, support is available and it’s okay to ask for help.